-Imagine finding your dream home: perfect location, great neighbors, just the right amount of bedrooms and bathrooms and beautiful backyard.
+Imagine finding your dream home: perfect location, great neighbors, just the right amount of bedrooms and bathrooms, and a beautiful backyard.
 Then imagine never being able to buy it because your lender won’t approve you for a loan.
 Ouch!
 If you are thinking about buying a home in the near future, you need to take an honest assessment of how much a lender will approve you for.
-After all, if you know you won’t be approved for a $200,000 loan then you shouldn’t be looking at $200,000 houses.
+After all, if you know you won’t be approved for a $200,000 loan, then you shouldn’t be looking at $200,000 houses.
 If you know that you are in too much debt to buy the house that you want, now is the time to act.
 Here are some practical tips on how to get out of debt to buy a house.

 How To Get Out Of Debt To Buy A House